|

 14. rapport

-a relationship of mutual understanding or trust and agreement between people
+a relationship of mutual understanding between people

 15. abstruse